swcarpentry/sql-novice-survey/pages/05-null.md

 > *   Explain the three-valued logic databases use when manipulating missing information.
 > *   Write queries that handle missing information correctly.

-Real-world data is never complete&mdash;there are always holes.
+Real-world data is never complete --- there are always holes.
 Databases represent these holes using special value called `null`.
 `null` is not zero, `False`, or the empty string;
 it is a one-of-a-kind value that means "nothing here".